ilyvion/colony-manager-redux/README.md

 [![RimWorld 1.5](https://img.shields.io/badge/RimWorld-1.5-brightgreen.svg)](http://rimworldgame.com/) [![Build](https://github.com/ilyvion/colony-manager-redux/actions/workflows/ci.yml/badge.svg)](https://github.com/ilyvion/colony-manager-redux/actions/workflows/ci.yml)

 **Colony Manager Redux** is ilyvion's new and improved take on Fluffy's Colony Manager.
 Why did I make my own custom version?
-This version may never have seen the light of day if Fluffy had kept updating the original, but after a long time without updates (nearly two years at the time of this writing) it felt like the space was prime for a replacement/new contender.
+This version may never have seen the light of day if Fluffy had kept updating the original (though it's understandable why it's been hard), but after a long time without updates (nearly two years at the time of this writing) it felt like the space was primed for a replacement/new contender.
 I've put enough effort and care into this project at this point that I consider it an entirely separate project from the original, and will not be removing it or deprecating it should the original Colony Manager make a comeback.

+## Features

+The purpose of the mod is to let you assign certain tedious managerial tasks to your colonists instead of you having to do them manually.
+The main principle of the mod is that you configure the resource you want, and how many of that resource you want to maintain, and then the mod, along with a colonist with the manager work type, makes sure that these targets are met.

+Out of the box, the mod has the following manager jobs:

+**Hunting**: Set how much meat you want, and which kinds of animals you want to hunt, and watch your hunters take care of it.
+**Forestry**: Set how much wood you want, and which kinds of trees you want to chop, and the plant cutters take care of the rest.
+**Forestry (clearing)**: Mark an area for clearing, like the immediate outside of your colony, and watch your enemies having nothing to take cover behind the next time you're raided!
+**Livestock**: Takes care of taming, culling (butchering excess), training and corralling your animals according to your specifications.
+**Foraging**: Set how much you want of berries/herbal medicine/mushrooms, and watch your colonists go out and collect it.
+**Resource gathering**: Set how much steel/silver/gold/jade/stone/etc. you want, and watch your colonists haul chunks for processing and mine the resources you're after automatically.

+## Background

 One of the biggest issues I had with the original was that its tabs and manager jobs were hard-coded, so initially I was going to leave it mostly as it was, but with the ability for third party modders to add their own manager tabs/jobs.
 But, as is often the case when I get really into a project, I got completely absorbed into the project, came up with a ton of new ideas, and spent a whole month implementing everything I could think of.
 The result is this mod.